THE CHUTES

 The two-part system consists of a RECCO® detector used by organized rescue groups and RECCO® reflectors that are integrated into outerwear, helmets, protection gear, and boots from hundreds of top outdoor brands.
 The reflector is permanently attached, requires no training and no batteries to function.
 It is always “on” and ready.

-RECCO® reflectors do not prevent avalanches nor do they guarantee location or survival in the event of a burial, but they enable organized rescue teams to pinpoint the person’s precise location.
+RECCO® reflectors do not prevent avalanches nor guarantee location or survival in the event of a burial, but they enable organized rescue teams to pinpoint the person’s precise location.

 For more information visit http://www.recco.com